 When choosing an individual fruit tree, look for one with a straight trunk.
 This is one of the nice things about choosing at a local nursery that isn't possible when purchasing online.

 Fruit trees can be planted in the ground, but also in pots.
 As a tree's growth is limited by the size its roots can grow, choose as large a pot as possible to grow potted fruit trees.
 Dwarf and shorter trees are good choices for pots for this reason.
-I grow oranges and pomegranates in pots, and I am looking to add hazelnuts in pots in the future.
+I grow mandarins and pomegranates in pots.
 If you are renting, growing a fruit tree in a pot means you can take it with you.
 I love that I can put pots on my patio and add to my growing space.

 If the tree you want is not self-fertile, you must determine what type of tree will pollinate it.
 Nursery tags and catalogs are helpful with this; they usually tell you what other tree you must plant in order to pollinate your tree.
 This other tree must be planted nearby (usually within 25 feet).
 For most trees, this is fairly simple.
 Apples, however, are much more complex, as they have trees that are sterile (cannot pollinate themselves or other trees), are mixes (and cannot be pollinated by either type of parent tree), and flower at different times (apples can ripen June through February, depending on the variety!)
 If you want to grow a number of different apple trees, do your research before choosing any that are not self-fertile to ensure that you have the proper pollinator.